If you love cats, you’re in for a treat today, as here we have 100 cat facts you won’t want to miss!

 It’s best practice to start feeding your cats from different bowls.

 While they may all be willing to share a bowl in the beginning, it’ll get more complex over time.

-As cats age they develop different dietary needs, so training them to use individual bowls from the beginning it much easier.
+As cats age, they develop different dietary needs, so training them to use individual bowls from the beginning is much easier.

 While not as much as dogs, cats can get aggressive during feeding times.
 Separate bowls can help prevent this.

 Parsley, sage, and other herbs are among a cat’s favorite foods.

 It’s tempting to fill your house with a wide variety of plants to give the place a bit of color and freshness.
 Although be careful while doing so if you have any feline friends hanging about.